 - Add the sugar and oil to the bananas and mix until evenly combined.

-- Once the oil and sugar are incorporated, gently fold in the dry ingredients just enough for everything to come together.
+- Once the oil and sugar are fully mixed in, add the dry ingredients to the bowl.
+Gently fold in the dry ingredients just enough for everything to come together.

-- Now, gently fold in your walnut pieces or other additives
+- Now, gently fold in your walnut pieces or other mix-ins.

-- Pour the batter into your prepared bread pan.
+- Pour the batter into the prepared loaf pan(s).

-- Bake at 350ºF for 30-40 minutes, then test the bread with a toothpick for doneness. (it should come out clean) If the bread is still too moist bake at 5 minute intervals until done.
+- Test the bread with a toothpick for doneness.
+It will come out clean when the banana bread is done.
+If the toothpick comes out with batter on it, bake at 5-8 minute intervals until done.

 - I suggest weighing the bananas for the best results.

 - When measuring the flour, use a spoon to lightly scoop the flour into the measuring cup and level it with the back of a knife.
 Scooping the flour with the measuring cup can cause too much flour to be added.